310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 Could you give it back?
 Immediately, please… Um, no, don't refuse my request so desperately…

 Huh…!?
-Its my present to you…?
+It's my present to you…?
 That wasn't at all why I gave it to you, though…?

 Ahh, dammit, this is so annoying… Fine, whatever.
 Feel free to make it your birthday present… So please just leave me alone already…
 {% endbubble %}